insectatorious/fashion_mnist_demo/README.md

 #### t-Distributed Stochastic Neighbour Embedding (t-SNE)
-[t-SNE](https://en.wikipedia.org/wiki/T-distributed_stochastic_neighbor_embedding) is non-deterministic algorithm to visualise high dimenional data in lower dimensions whilst retaining spatial information.
-See t[his excellent article](https://distill.pub/2016/misread-tsne/) on how to effectively use t-SNE.
+[t-SNE](https://en.wikipedia.org/wiki/T-distributed_stochastic_neighbor_embedding) is a non-deterministic algorithm to visualise high dimenional data in lower dimensions whilst retaining spatial information.
+See [this excellent article on how to effectively use t-SNE](https://distill.pub/2016/misread-tsne/).
+It's important to note that unlike PCA, t-SNE is not a generalised function that takes high dimensional data and output low dimensional equivalents.
+Instead, it provides a mapping for known datapoints only.

 Image 1 | Image 2
 ---|---
 <img src="docs/images/tsne_1.png" width="500"> | <img src="docs/images/tnse_2.png" width="500">